 Like its predecessors, the game is blessed with some of the best art design you could hope to find in an RTS, meaning you can take beautiful Homeworld screenshots.
-Add with its incredible sound design, and a genuinely interesting narrative, Deserts of Kharak is a classic.
+Add to its incredible sound design and genuinely interesting narrative, Deserts of Kharak is a classic.

-You would find plenty of debate about which modern Civilization game was better, Civ 5 or Civ 6 (we even had a whole thing about it), but with the release of Gathering Storm expansion this sixth entry of the series is finally able to stand proud as a great strategy game worthy of note.
+You would find plenty of debate about which modern Civilization game was better, Civ 5 or Civ 6, but with the release of Gathering Storm expansion, this sixth entry of the series is finally able to stand proud as a great strategy game worthy of note.

 Still epitomising the ideal of ‘one more turn’ that makes these kinds of games so addictive, Civilization 6 offers a lot more mechanics to bring the world to life around you.
 It’s not just about schmoozing this civ or declaring war on that civ – you’ve got to pay attention to how you’re impacting the world and working towards your goals – of which there is a wide variety.

-Civ 6 just recently finished its year-long New Frontier season pass, which added a bunch more civs to the game, as well as a bunch of optional game modes and both free and premium content drops.
-It culminated in the April 2021 balance patch, which while a bit by the numbers has left the game in the best state it’s ever been.
+Civ 6 just recently finished its year-long New Frontier season pass, which added a bunch more excellent civs and their inspirational leaders, as well as a bunch of optional game modes and both free and premium content drops.
+It culminated in the April 2021 balance patch, which, while a bit by the numbers, has left the game in the best state it’s ever been.

 Company of Heroes 2: Ardennes Assault

-This is the first time the battles in Company of Heroes have had real weight to rival the very best WW2 games, but the series won’t be stopping there.
-Company of Heroes 3 has been announced (see below), and it’s bringing with it a brand new campaign layer that takes the lessons learned from Ardennes Assault, and turns them up to 11.
+This is the first time the battles in Company of Heroes have had real weight to rival the very best WW2 games, but the series won’t stop there.
+Company of Heroes 3 has been announced, and it’s bringing with it a brand new campaign layer that takes the lessons learned from Ardennes Assault, and turns them up to 11.